 Who can enroll in a Medicare Special Needs Plan?
-A Medicare Special Needs Plan is exclusively for people with who have particular disabling conditions that the health plan is designed to address, people with both Medicare and Medicaid and nursing home residents or other people need an institutional level of care.
+A Medicare Special Needs Plan (SNP) is exclusively for people who have particular disabling conditions that the health plan is designed to address, people with both Medicare and Medicaid, “dual-eligibles,” and nursing home residents or other people who need an institutional level of care.

 What are your costs in a Medicare Special Needs Plan?
-As with all Medicare Advantage plans, your costs will vary depending upon the Special Needs Plan you join and the care you use.
-However, if you enrolled in Medicaid, you should have no out-of-pocket costs so long as you use network providers.
-Each Special Needs Plan sets premiums, copays and deductibles differently.
+As with all Medicare Advantage plans, your costs will vary depending upon the SNP you join and the care you use.
+However, if you are enrolled in Medicaid as well as Medicare, you should have no out-of-pocket costs so long as you use network providers.
+Each SNP sets premiums, copays and deductibles differently.
 All SNPs must provide Medicare Part D drug coverage, but each may cover a different array of drugs and set different copays.

 Before enrolling in a Medicare Special Needs Plan, make sure you know the tradeoffs between enrolling in that plan and enrolling in traditional Medicare, which covers your care from most doctors and hospitals anywhere in the U.S. Click here to learn key differences between traditional Medicare and Medicare Advantage plans.

 Here’s more from Just Care: